 i) VESSELS IN DISTRESS: A competitor may assist another vessel which is in obvious distress without penalty.
 Redress will be given for time spent assisting.
 Assisting vessels in obvious distress is encouraged and considered good sportsmanship in line with the tenets of our sport.

 j) OUTSIDE ASSISTANCE: Any vessel receiving outside assistance except in cases of true emergency will receive a DNF for that day’s race.
 It will be each competitor’s responsibility to report any outside assistance received.
+Assistance from another competitor is not outside assistance.
 The decision to define a true emergency in each individual case will be the responsibility of race committee.
-Generally the decision will be based on the presence of eminent danger to persons or boats.
+Generally the decision will be based on the presence of eminent danger to persons or property.

 k) REQUIRED EQUIPMENT: All boats will be REQUIRED to carry the following safety equipment onboard at all times:

 i) VHF radio rated submersible or in a waterproof container

 ii) GPS rated submersible or in a waterproof container

 iv) Whistle and mirror attached as personal gear to each sailor

 v) USCG approved PFD's for each sailor onboard